TechLabs-Aachen/react-workshop/react-basics/fetching/fetching.md

 worry if these queries look intimidating to write.
 There are tools that will help you with it and they make it extremely hard to break things.

+### Data Mutation?

+Yeah, we actually should also talk about how to change data in the backend from the frontend right?
+True!
+But I will skip this since it is not that important for the project.

 Back to the main page!